Zestmaster1/tile-based-terrain-gen/README.md

 Interactivity:
 - Use arrow keys to pan
 - Adjust water level and temperature via the sliders
+- Buttons that fill every habitable tile with grass/trees
 - Refresh page to regenerate map